aminnairi/preact-page/README.md

 ]
 ```

-And even some additional per-page metas a description.
+And even some additional per-page metas.

 ```tsx
 import { PagesInterface } from "preact-page"